 My fear is that when we take off our American flag hipster party glasses and put down our red solo cups, we might not like what we see.
 My fear is that when we notice the white sand between our toes is lacking any red or blue, we bury our heads in it.
 My fear is that after declaring ourselves independent from the British, we are now trying to be independent from something else.
 Or should I say Someone else?

 To admit the government can err is to reveal the suppressed belief that God exists.
-This is why many of the founding fathers who were not Christians didn’t oppose the idea that our most fundamental rights are “endowed by our Creator”.
-Because if their is no creator, than government is god, and they sinned against their government.
-They needed God to justify their actions.
+This is why many of the founding fathers who were not Christians didn’t oppose the idea that our most fundamental rights are “endowed by our Creator.”
+If their is no creator, than government is god, and the founding fathers sinned against their government.
+The Fathers needed God to justify their actions.

 It’s a shame our nation has lost that.